spacecolonyone/MarsCityState/README.md

 ![cash-flow](https://user-images.githubusercontent.com/637315/82259422-36007380-9964-11ea-8ff7-f6e01d332912.png)

-This high-level calculations show that the city founder will reach positive cash flow around year 2045 and will break even 10 years later.
-Net expenses top at 4 billion USD per year which could be a manageable joint investment by a group of a dozen interested large enterprises that wish to take the first mover advantage in a new Mars economy.
+This high-level calculation showw that the city founder will reach positive cash flow around year 2045 and will break even 10 years later.
+Net expenses top at 4 billion USD per year which could be a manageable joint investment by a group of a dozen interested large enterprises that wish to capture the first mover advantage in a new Mars economy.

 <div style="page-break-after: always;"></div>